mikez/emlx/README.md

 Emlx
 =====

-Emlx is a lightweight parser for `.emlx` files as used by Mail.app.
+Emlx is the lightweight parser for `.emlx` files as used by Mail.app.

 Install